Majority Floor Leader of the Senate of the Philippines: 2000s–present

 Tatad was reelected to the position in 2000 under Drilon’s Senate presidency.
 Loren Legarda became the first and only woman senator elected as majority floor leader in 2001.
 Legarda left the majority in 2004 after allying with the opposition coalition Koalisyon ng Nagkakaisang Pilipino for her vice presidential bid against president Gloria Macapagal Arroyo’s running mate, senator Noli de Castro, and was replaced by Francis Pangilinan.
 The election of Juan Ponce Enrile as Senate president in November 2008 saw Pangilinan replaced by Juan Miguel Zubiri as majority leader, the youngest to be elected in Senate history.
 In the 15th Congress, Tito Sotto was elected to the position.
 He was notable for chairing the Committee on Rules which drafted the Senate’s rules on impeachment proceedings used during the trial of chief justice Renato Corona.
 Alan Peter Cayetano led the Senate majority in the 16th Congress, with Sotto returning to the position in 2016 until his election as Senate president in 2018 following a term-sharing agreement with Koko Pimentel.

 Juan Miguel Zubiri was reelected as majority floor leader after eight years in 2018, becoming the first independent senator to serve in the position, and held the post until his election as Senate president at the start of the 19th Congress.
 Joel Villanueva then became Zubiri’s majority floor leader in 2022, resigning in 2024 when Zubiri stepped down as Senate president and was succeeded by Francis Escudero.
 Francis Tolentino subsequently served as the new majority leader until the end of his senatorial term in 2025.
 Villanueva aligned himself with Escudero’s majority after his reelection as Senate president, becoming majority leader at the start of the 20th Congress.
 Zubiri, who had previously served as majority leader during Tito Sotto’s first tenure as Senate president, reassumed the position on September 8, 2025, after Sotto was reelected to the Senate presidency following a leadership coup.
+Villanueva was designated as the acting majority leader after the 2026 leadership coup ousting Sotto as Senate president and installing Alan Peter Cayetano in the position.

+Zubiri was re-elected as majority floor leader on June 3, 2026, following a session attended by the Senate minority bloc and Senator Francis Escudero was called to order, and all elective positions were declared vacant.